-SDC Announces Strategic Expansion To Greater Boston Area
+SDC Announces Strategic Expansion to Greater Boston Area

-SDC , a specialized data services Contract Research Organization providing scalable clinical trial solutions, today announced that it has opened a new office in Waltham, Mass.
 Fueled by accelerated growth and continued high demand for its services, SDC's strategic expansion to the greater Boston area will stimulate further employee growth in a key talent market, and expand the company's footprint in support of local and global clientele.
+"The Massachusetts life sciences economy continues to grow and strengthen, spurring a number of expansions and newly created companies geared toward services specific to the industry," said Massachusetts Governor Charlie Baker.

 Add your comments below